Next issue: Ends of Work

 Green Agenda encourages interested contributors to send through a brief pitch outlining a proposed essay or other form of content, rather than a completed text.
 The Editors are wanting to ensure a breadth of topics and themes are covered through the course of the project so not all potential essays will be able to be published.

-The Editors will respond to potential contribution ideas within two weeks.
+The editor will respond to potential contribution ideas within two weeks.
 Green Agenda will also be actively seeking contributions on particular topics.

 We encourage creative engagement with the project, for example cartoons, images, photography.
 In relation to submitting other forms of content please contact the Editors for further information.

 Green Agenda is a project of the Green Institute which is a not-for-profit organisation with limited resources.
 Green Agenda receives no on-going funding and is funded through individual donations.
-While Green Agenda would like to pay contributors we are unable to do so.
-Writers do retain copyright of their work and are free to republish elsewhere.
-Green Agenda intends to publish an edited book of key essays during 2016.
+We rely on donations to help pay contributors.
+Donate here now.
+We are able to pay up to $200 per piece.